Trip created by Rachael Gavan

 Today we’ll take the ferry to Islay, the southernmost island in of the Inner Hebrides archipelago.
 On arrival, we’ll enjoy a hike which explores the shoreline of Loch Gruinart and Killinallan Point keeping a look out for birds such as cuckoos, corncrakes and hen harriers, and visiting beautiful beaches with views north to the islands of Colonsay and Mull (B, L)

 Our walk today explores the Oa Peninsula in the far south of Islay.
 We hike up to the American Monument, which commemorates the loss of two troops ships in 1918.
-We then follow a dramatic cliff-top trail past an Iron Age fort to reach the summit of Beinn Mhor.
-Although just 200m high, this is a superb viewpoint – on a clear day, the coast of Northern Ireland can be seen!
-After the hike we recover by visiting one of Islay’s whisky distilleries before returning to our farewell dinner at our hotel.
+Follow a dramatic cliff-top trail past an Iron Age fort to reach the summit of Beinn Mhor.
+Although just 200 m high, this is a superb viewpoint – on a clear day, the coast of Northern Ireland can be seen!
+This afternoon we’ll hike out to an unusual lighthouse and then listen to the singing sands as we walk along a secluded beach.
+We’ll have our final dinner together tonight and celebrate a wonderful trip.
 (B, L, D)

 After breakfast, we take the morning ferry back onto the Argyll mainland, keeping a lookout for wildlife and admiring the views as we sail.
 Once back in Kennacraig, it’s a 90-minute transfer back to Oban.
 We should arrive by 2pm.
 Trains south to Glasgow depart at approx 2.30pm.
 (B, L)